-- Submit a quarterly progress report on the 15th day of the month following the close of the calendar quarter and continue to do so until the project is completed and on-line.
+- Submit quarterly progress reports on the 15th day of the month following the close of each calendar quarter until the project is completed and on-line.
 Failure to submit reports may delay the processing of future reimbursement or for the award offer to be rescinded.

-- Submit a final report, and supporting documentation, upon completion of the project, summarizing the project specifications, completion date, anticipated electricity production, educational components and community benefit, etc. as well as documentation that verifies completion (definition below) and detailed renewable energy project costs.
+- Submit a final report and final detailed financial summary, and supporting documentation, upon completion of the project, summarizing the project specifications, completion date, anticipated electricity production, educational components and community benefit, etc. as well as documentation that verifies completion (definition below) and detailed renewable energy project costs.

 - Keep the Blue Sky funding award administrator and local utility contact apprised of project updates and opportunities to participate in celebrations and news/press announcements as your project develops and upon project completion.

-- Non-secure web link to the inverter monitoring system displaying production data of the renewable energy installation
+- Public web link to the inverter monitoring system displaying production data of the renewable energy installation

-- Photos of: renewable energy installation, project kiosk/dashboard and project area
+- Photos of construction, the completed installation, project kiosk/dashboard and project area (jpg format)

 Renewable energy certificates

 To the extent the project is able to generate renewable energy certificates (RECs), award recipients agree to grant Pacific Power's Blue Sky program the right to its proportionate share of the project’s renewable energy certificates – an added benefit for Pacific Power Blue Sky customers for the life of the project.
-The share amount is expressed as a percentage of output when comparing Pacific Power’s financial contribution to the overall cost of the renewable energy project.
+The share amount is expressed as a percentage of output when comparing Pacific Power’s Blue Sky program financial contribution to the overall cost of the renewable energy project.
+Project owners may not make claims involving the environmental attributes of the RECs retained by Pacific Power's Blue Sky program.
 Pacific Power will also be given the opportunity to purchase additional renewable energy credits from the project, up to 100 percent of the project’s output.
-Please verify your ability to meet this requirement with your other funding sources.